britecharts/britecharts/demos/_CONTRIBUTING.md

+# Contributing Guide

-## Pull Requests
+## Setup

-####Disclaimer
-> While it is true that Britecharts is currently live in Eventbrite production, this project is not being monitored closely for open source contributions.
-Please have patience and we will get to any issues and pull requests as soon as we can.
+### Getting setup to contribute

+1- Fork repository by clicking the fork button on github

+2- Clone repository with `git clone https://github.com/<your handle>/britecharts.git`

+3- Navigate to the repository folder and install dependencies with: `npm install`

+### Cutting feature branches

+1- in local master, set upstream to https://github.com/eventbrite/britecharts.git `git remote add upstream https://github.com/eventbrite/britecharts.git`

+2- pull the most recent changes`git pull --rebase upstream master`

+3- branch name should be prefixed with either `fix-`or `feat-` depending on pr content.
+Create a new branch `git co -b [fix|feat]-<your branch name>`

-### Chart Documentation
+### Running the Documentation and Demos

-In order to generate and see the documentation for the library you would need to:
+In order to generate the demos and see the documentation for the library you would need to:

  + Download and install [node][node] (note we need npm version 2.X)
  + Install the grunt task runner (if you don't have it yet) with: